Club Name: Club Sport Herediano

 No striker on Herediano’s roster is as gifted in the air as Yendrick Ruiz.
 His ability to trap the ball is the genesis for most of the attack.
 Ruiz is a prominent threat in the area.
 Spatial awareness, timely runs and that aforementioned aerial dominance culminates in a bevy of scoring chances.

 Yeltsin Tejeda has developed into the anchor of Herediano’s midfield.
-His ability to win back possession and cover space in transition allows the front four to push forward in the attack.
+His ability to win back possession and cover space in transition allow the front four to push forward in the attack.

 |#||Player Name||Position||Playing Style|